williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 Annother thing here maybe

-*This blog post was derived from lecture notes and a mini-project I completed for a course I took called CSE 422: Modern Algorithms at the University of Washington.*
+*This blog post was inspired by a project I completed for CSE 422: Modern Algorithms, which is a course I took at the University of Washington.*